COM 59 — Mindful Communication: The Power of Relational Practice for Awareness and Compassion

-This course approaches concepts introduced in the instructor’s other courses, COM 63: “The Right to Speak: Finding and Freeing Your Natural Voice” and PDV 103: “Playful Mindfulness: A Journey to Everyday Confidence, Calm, and Connection.”
+This course approaches concepts introduced in COM 63: “The Right to Speak: Finding and Freeing Your Natural Voice” and PDV 103: “Playful Mindfulness: A Journey to Everyday Confidence, Calm, and Connection.”
 While these courses build upon one another, each course can be taken independently as well.

-Ted DesMaisons has studied, performed, and taught improvisation internationally, is a trained mindfulness-based stress reduction (MBSR) instructor, and has studied with British acting, voice, and presence coach Patsy Rodenburg.
-He cohosts Monster Baby, a podcast on improvisation and mindfulness, and he is the author of Playful Mindfulness.
-He received an MBA from Stanford and an MTh from Harvard.
+Ted DesMaisons is a trained mindfulness-based stress reduction (MBSR) instructor and has studied, performed, and taught improvisation internationally.
+He has studied intensively with voice and presence coach Patsy Rodenburg and earned recognition as a Patsy Rodenburg Associate.
+He co-hosts the Monster Baby Podcast on improvisation and mindfulness and is the author of Playful Mindfulness.
+DesMaisons received an MBA from Stanford and an MTh from Harvard.